mieweb/docs/content/functions/task-management/task-list.md

 -OR-

-2. Click Task List on the left sidemenu.
+2. Click the <em>Task List</em> item' on the left sidemenu.

-Either way will take uers to the Task List.
+Either way will take users to the Task List.
 It will default to open to Your Task List tab.
 It then lists all tasks assigned to your username and/or department(s).

 ![](../task-list.assets/1de0692a0b3d887d2771a0f31e7a4a65.png)